Shalom-saji-Samuel/Shalom-saji-Samuel/README.md

 - Excel & Power bi Dashboards , are used to provide insights

 ### Data Cleaning & Preparation
-- Using Open Refine for big data , and excel for small to medium sized datasets
+- I use python , Open Refine or excel , to clean data depending on the size of dataset

 ### Data Modeling
 - Using power pivot in excel , and modelling tab in power bi